 We already know that Tithing is for Pagans and it is also for Sissies, but the practice of Tithing is also for Dummies too.
-Hopefully by the end of this enlightening article I’ll take you to school to wise’n up and then you’ll finally realize that being a sacrifical, Spirit-led giver is much smarter than being a tither.
+Hopefully, by the end of this enlightening article, I’ll take you to school to wisen you up and then you’ll finally realize that being a sacrificial, Spirit-led giver is much smarter than being a tither.

 Tithing is a No Brainer

 It almost takes no forethought to be a tither.
-Once you get your paycheck, move the decimal two places to the left and viola!
+Once you get your paycheck, move the decimal one place to the left, and voila!
 You have your 10%.
-Sign your check, lick the envelope and place in the offering plate.
+Sign your check, lick the envelope, and place in the offering plate.
 Paying your utility bill isn’t even this easy.
 God gave his son, who sacrificed his life to seek a complex relationship with us, and we find it acceptable that worship with our possessions is this effortless.

-Some people view tithing’s ‘no brainer’ as a positive thing: It’s simple, straightforward with no gray lines.
+Some people view tithing’s no-brainer as a positive thing: It’s simple, and straightforward with no gray lines.
 You would have to be stupid to mess tithing up.
 Sometimes simplicity can be attributed to wisdom, but God did not develop the concept of a tithe because he distrusted our capability to navigate through more complex matters.

 With tithing, churches have very little concern about congregational funds being delegated to more deserving charities.
 While the dogma of tithing reigns supreme over financial stability, liberty is thwarted.